 - Felted sweaters in different colors – see full instructions in this post.

 - Felting mat

 - Wool roving

-For this project you will only need the cuffs of the sleeves.
+For this project you will only need the cuffs of the sleeves of a felted sweater.
 If you felted the wool properly, it will not unravel when it’s cut.
 Sweaters that have less wool and a higher percentage of synthetics are likely to unravel more, so look for sweaters that are mostly wool.
 Each sweater is different, so you’ll have to experiment.
-Save the rest of the felted sweaters for other craft projects.
+Save the rest of the felted sweater for other craft projects.

 What makes wool especially fun to work with is that you can use other pieces of wool as appliques and bind them by another felting process, needle felting.
 To do this you will need a felting mat and a needle felting tool.

 Cut a shape out of another piece of felted wool sweater, or you can use wool roving or wool yarn.
 Slide the cozy around the felting mat (be sure to not felt the applique to both sides of the cuff as you will stick it together) and center the applique onto the cuff.

 Use the felting needle tool to punch in the applique onto the cuff.
 You will need to make several passes until the applique adheres to the cuff.
 If you are using wool yarn or roving wool, you will adhere it to the cuff the same way, except use little pieces at a time to create a design.

 The sky’s the limit as far as appliques go.
 Try a flower motif or monograms.
 You don’t have to applique; you can make a pretty cozy with sweaters that have interesting textures and colors.